-Perfect Fried Rice – it’s so easy to make this popular Chinese takeout dish at home.
-Best of all, this 15 minute recipe includes a few secret ingredients and tips to make it better than the local restaurant.
-Plus recipe video.
+The BEST Fried Rice perfect to curb that Chinese Restaurant takeout craving.
+Super easy recipe to make at home in 15 minutes on the stove.
+Plus just a few secret ingredients and tips to make it better than the local takeout restaurant.
+With step-by-step video.

-Quick and easy meals are always a favorite around here.
+Quick and easy meals like Fried Rice are an all time favorite around here.

-And this Perfect Fried Rice is another easy ONE pan dish.
-Do you guys always have odds and ends lingering around by the end of the week?
+And you know what?
+It’s even better than takeout!
+And so perfect if you guys have a ton of vegetables hanging out by the end of the week.
 Fried rice is seriously the BEST for cleaning out the fridge!

 The one I’m sharing today uses diced mixed vegetables (fresh or frozen (thawed first)) and a couple of eggs.